paypal/resteasy-spring-boot/mds/USAGE.md

 1. `scanning`
 1. `auto` (default)

 The first three values refer respectively to each one of the three methods described earlier.
 The last one, `auto`, when set (or when property `resteasy.jaxrs.app.registration` is not present), attempts first to find JAX-RS application classes by searching them as Spring beans.
 If any is found, the search stops, and those are the only JAX-RS applications to be registered.
 If no JAX-RS application Spring beans are found, then the `property` approach is tried.
 If still no JAX-RS application classes could be found, then the last method, `scanning`, is attempted.
-If after that still no JAX-RS application class could be registered, then the Spring Boot application won't be able to serve any request.
+If after that still no JAX-RS application class could be registered, then a default one will be automatically created mapping to `/*` (_according to section 2.3.2 in the JAX-RS 2.0 specification_).

 __Important notes__